 - Establishing clone banks to preserve the genotypes

 - Establishing seed orchards

 - Establishing progeny trials to assess the value of the trees as parents

 A new purpose built multispan polytunnel at Teagasc Ashtown replaces the existing structure in Kinsealy to house the birch and alder indoor seed orchard collections.
 Assessment, management and collection of data will continue into the future for all of the progeny field trials.
-In 2017 alder clones will be grafted to facilitate the establishment of an outdoor seed orchard with commercial partners None So Hardy Nurseries.
+In 2018, alder clones were grafted to facilitate the establishment of an outdoor seed orchard with commercial partners None So Hardy Nurseries.

 It is imperative that when plus trees are selected in the wild that they are preserved.
 One way to ensure that they are not lost is to clone them.
 This can be easily done by asexual propagation e.g. grafting.
 The grafted plants are genetically identical to the original (mother) plant.
 A gene bank was established at Teagasc, Oak Park, Carlow, consisting of the full collection of birch and alder plus tree clones, with room to add new selections if required.

 - The Improvement of Irish Birch Phase 1: Selection of individuals and populations (PDF)

 - Progress in the selection and improvement of Irish birch (PDF)